TransformerLensOrg/TransformerLens/README.md

 When testing type annotations, check out `easy_transformer/tests/test_type_annotations.py`.

-Another way to test is to open an [ipython] terminal and make sure that you can [import easy_transformer].
+Another way to test is to open an `ipython` terminal and make sure that you can [import easy_transformer].
 If there are import errors, etc., they'll show up here!
+(You can make this tighter with `ipython -c 'import easy_transformer'`.)